dbt-labs/hubcap/package-best-practices.md

 ### First run experience
 - Packages SHOULD contain a README file which explains how to get started with the package and customise its behaviour.
+- The documentation SHOULD indicate which data warehouses are expected to work with this package.

 ### Customisability
 - Packages MUST NOT hard-code table references, and MUST use `ref` or `source` instead.